Equivalent Diving Qualifications from Different Agencies

 - National Association of Scuba Diving Schools: now merged with SSI.

 - National Association of Scuba Educators.
+American-based.
 Draws its extensive experience from the fields of commercial, recreational, technical and cave diver training.
+No association with DMT NASE UK LTD.

 - National Association of Underwater Instructors.
 Worldwide organisation headquartered in America.